 If the inheritance doesn’t meet the full threshold value, any unused threshold can transfer to a spouse or partner’s threshold.
 Most married couples or civil partners may pass on up to £650,000, or £1,000,000 if your estate includes your home, effectively doubling the amount the surviving partner can leave behind free of UK inheritance tax.

-In addition, certain other claims are eligible for an additional UK inheritance tax threshold, with one main condition being that a share of the estate must be left to a direct descendant (i.e., child or grandchild).
-The additional maximum threshold (on top of £325,000) will depend on the year of death:
+In addition, certain other claims are eligible for an additional UK inheritance tax threshold, with one main condition being that a share of the estate must go to a direct descendant (i.e., child or grandchild).
+The additional maximum threshold (on top of £325,000) is £175,000.
+This threshold will remain until at least 2026.

 Gift tax in the UK